Thank you for taking action to protect the clean waters of the Adirondacks!

 Your donation today will support our Clean Water Initiative and help the Adirondack Council advocate for:

-A law that makes it mandatory to stop and use boat-washing stations to prevent the spread of harmful invasive species.
+- A law that strengthens requirements for boater compliance with boat inspection and decontamination stations to prevent the spread of harmful invasive species.

-Addressing impacts of recreational use and issues of overuse.
+- Addressing impacts of recreational use on the Forest Preserve.